Admissions

 Every student we admit to our Ph.D. program is offered a five-year financial award for full-time study.
 Financial awards are merit-based, and contingent upon a student maintaining normal progress toward completion of the Ph.D.

-Financial awards include both full-tuition scholarships and health insurance subsidies.
+Financial awards include full-tuition scholarships, monthly stipends, and health insurance subsidies.
 Tuition scholarships are awards for tuition credits; they are neither cash awards nor stipend dollars.